As any homeowner can attest, houses require constant maintenance. The cost of home repairs, renovations and improvements can add up quickly.

 The Average Lifespans of Major Home Appliances

-- Dishwashers and trash compactors usually last approximately 10 years
+- Dishwashers and trash compactors usually last around 9 years.

-- Gas stoves will last about 19 years, while electric stoves last about 17 years
+- Gas stoves last about 15 years, while electric stoves last about 13 years.

-- Garbage disposals have an expected lifespan of 10 to 12 years
+- Garbage disposals have an expected lifespan of 12 years.

-- Hot water heaters will need to be replaced about every 13 years
+- Hot water heaters need to be replaced about every 10 years.

-- Washers and dryers will usually work well for about 10 years
+- Washers and dryers usually work well for about 10 years.

 What Is Home Repair Insurance?